 Who are the 8th class of inductees?

-The 8th class of inductees are: Kareem Abdul-Jabbar,
+The 8th class of inductees are: Kareem Abdul-Jabbar, Charlotta Bass, Joan Didion,

 Francis Ford Coppola, Fred Ross, Stephen Schneider, Mimi Silbert, Andre “Dr. Dre” Young and Jimmy Iovine.

 Where is the California Hall of Fame located?

 The California Hall of Fame is located at The California Museum, located at 1020 O Street in Sacramento and one block from the State Capitol.

 What are the criteria for induction?

 The California Hall of Fame inductees come from all walks of life and are people who have made distinguished achievements across many fields, including the arts, education, business and labor, science, sports, philanthropy and public service.

 How are inductees selected?

 The Governor and First Lady of California make final selections on inductees from an on going master list of qualified candidates meeting the criteria for induction.

 Can I nominate a candidate?